dalijolijo/bitcore-testnet-box/README.md

 Normally on the live, real, bitcore network, blocks are generated, on average, every 2.5 minutes.
-Since this testnet-in-box uses BitCore Core's (bitcored) regtest mode, we are able to generate a block on a private network instantly using a simple command.
+Since this testnet-in-box uses BitCore Core's (bitcored) testnet mode, we are able to generate a block on a private network instantly using a simple command.

 To generate a block: